tranquocde/tranquocde.github.io/about.md

 - Hanoi University of Science and Technology

 ## Interests :

+This blog is the place I learn to write sth I want to share.

 I enjoy all topics related to AI and Machine learning/Deep learning.
 Currently, I delve into meta-learning and deep generative model.